-Since Inland Fisheries Ireland (IFI) came into existence IFI has consolidated all counters and counter data under the one branch of the organisation.
-In addition, a substantial effort has been made to continually upgrade the counter network and up skill and train new operators to ensure IFI operates the best data collection service available.
+Inland Fisheries Ireland have developed the National Fish Counter Programme to consolidate all counters and counter data within the organisation.
+In addition, a substantial effort has been made to continually upgrade the counter network and up skill the operators to ensure IFI operates the best data collection service available.

 IFI allocates time each year to plan and look for current trends and future developments which could be incorporated into the fish counter programme.
 The future development of the counter network is constantly evolving with issues of compatibility, software and availability of hardware all requiring management as the programme looks to secure its long-term future.
-Remote access solutions are being investigated to assist in reducing the carbon footprint of the programme while increasing the download capability.
+Remote access solution are being investigated to assist in reducing the carbon footprint of the programme while increasing the download capability.
 These issues have been incorporated into a risk-based assessment plan for the management of the programme.

 The national network of counters operated successfully over the twelve-month period and remained unaffected by the global pandemic.
-2020 was a very successful year for the programme.
-One third of the counter sites have been successfully upgraded with high-definition technology and recording equipment.
+2021 was a very successful year for the programme.
+Sixty percent of the counter sites have been successfully upgraded with high-definition technology and recording equipment.
 Sites identified in the five-year plan for structural upgrades have advanced into the planning and environmental assessment stage.
 Additional smaller structural projects which did not require significant funding or planning were completed.

-IFI have a policy, governing data collected by its network of counters.
+IFI have developed a policy, governing data collected by its network of counters.
 The policy sets out the rules regarding the storage, management and sharing of fish counter data.
+Several significant challenges lie ahead for the current fish counter programme.

+Gregory Forde

-Gregory Forde Head of Operations
+Head of Operations